UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mohamad_mario.sakka/index.md

 ## Description

 There are 2 possible of using it:
-* Physically: The fans are controlled through a UI made up of a screen which displays info and buttons with which we increase/decrease the speed of the fans.
+* Physically: The fans are controlled through a UI made up of a screen which displays info and buttons with which we increase or decrease the speed of the fans.

 * Wirelessly: A user can interact with the microcontroller through a desktop app which sends commands to it through WIFI.